-Our aim with our mile builder trips is for long days of sailing with a mission to get from Chichester to Plymouth (28-30 July) or Plymouth to Chichester (30 August – 2 September).
+Our aim with our mile builder trips is for long days of sailing with a mission to get from Chichester to Plymouth (28-30 July) or Poole to Chichester (30 August – 2 September).
 Everyone will be given a watch and there will be plenty of time on the helm and the chance to improve core sailing skills.
 As usual all food is provided onboard.

 While these aren’t RYA courses, there is plenty of opportunity on a mile builder trip to consolidate what you’ve learnt on a recent course, develop your sailing skills in more detail or just have a holiday and enjoy yourself!
 At the start of each sailing trip your skipper will ask everyone what they want out of their time, so there is plenty of opportunity to tailor the trip to your needs.
 Each mile builder trip will cover about 180 nautical miles over the three days.
 There will also be the opportunity for anyone looking to skipper their 60 nautical mile passages necessary for Yachtmaster Offshore examinations.